zyzzzz-123/AI_enabled-Physical-layer-anti-interference/README.md

 **TA: MINGQI XIE**
 # Still In Process

+## Update 2022.4.26 Restruct Framework
+Reformation of a trivial manipulative frame, which include trainer and channel.
+We load channel data from .mat and add channel interference on them.

+And we are still working on adding the AF module.
 ## Update 2022.4.10 Next Stage Target
 After the base module of autoencoder and various channels has been implemented, we need to add appropriate channel detection and feedback modules to our work.